realizehit/realizehit/README.md

 We believe that we should not being trapped on `channel/event` approach like *Pusher* is, so we adopted for an **your app, your rules** approach.

+## WIP
+This project is currently being developed, watch and rate this repo for future acknowledge.

 ## History